 Neil was born in Mississippi; his father who had been a US Navy veteran of World War II joined the US Air Force.
 This gave Neil the opportunity to travel the United States and Europe.
 He attended high school in Florida and then obtained college degrees in Political Science and Accounting.
 He then spent three years in the US Army finishing his service as a 1st Lieutenant in the military police.
 Finishing his service at Fort Stewart, Georgia he had many experiences which serve as the basis of his fictional novel A Stateside Tour of Duty.
 After careers as a teamster and as an tax preparation expert he has turned to his lifelong dream of writing.
 Now as a retired widower he enjoys retirement and time with his grandchildren while desiring to see the current 4-team college football playoff terminated and replaced with a true 16-team playoff.
+Now as a retired widower, Neil enjoys telling a great story and researching unusual historical facts.
+He has two living children, fourteen grand-children, and eight great-grandchildren, makes his home in Provo, Utah.

 From the back cover: